ciernialab/MicrogliaMorphology2/README.md

 </summary>

 ColorByCluster allows you to color the microglia cells in the original immunofluorescent .tiff images by their cluster identifications.
 This macro is meant to be complimentary to the output generated using MicrogliaMorphologyR (see [ColorByCluster section](https://github.com/ciernialab/MicrogliaMorphologyR#colorbycluster) in the MicrogliaMorphologyR Github repo).
 The ColorByCluster feature allows you to visually validate morphological clusters and gain insight into their spatial distribution in the brain.
 This macro colors microglia in one image of interest at a time, or batch processes a group of images.
 To run this macro, you will need the following:

 - Original immunofluorescent .tiff image(s) that was input into MicrogliaMorphology

 - Thresholded .tiff image(s) that was output by MicrogliaMorphology
+   - Named with the original image name as a starting string (does not need to include the .tif file extension).

 - ColorByCluster labels .csv file(s) generated using [MicrogliaMorphologyR](https://github.com/ciernialab/MicrogliaMorphologyR#colorbycluster).
+   - Named with the corresponding name of the original image as a starting string (does not need to include the .tif file extension)
    - To work successfully, the file should look like this (a column with an empty first row and ascending numbers after that; a column named "Cluster"; a column named "ID" with content matching the single-cell ROI labels; and a column named "Region" with names matching the analyzed regions or "full_brain" if no regions were provided:

 |   | Cluster	| ID	| Region |